 We have created a number of troubleshooting guides which helped many of our customers.
 Majority of our customers have found they were able to resolve the issue by completing the following steps:

 - Please be reminded that the wireless charging pads of the Flash Pro Plus have a plastic film on them.
-Remove this film as this may interrupt the connectivity.
+This film may interfere with the connectivity and hinder the charging process.

 - Place the Apple Watch directly on the charge spot located in the centre of the Apple Watch charging pad and hold it in place for a few seconds